ICC Courses

 By the end of this course, you should be able to:

-1. Closely observe and analyze texts and phenomena
+1. Closely observe and analyse texts and phenomena.

-2. Design questions or puzzles from your engagement with a text that can motivate further exploration
+2. Design questions or puzzles that can motivate further exploration.

-3. Summarize, paraphrase, and quote from sources accurately and ethically
+3. Summarise, paraphrase, and quote from sources accurately and ethically.

-4. Compose complex arguments that build on the ideas of published authors and your own analysis and thinking
+4. Compose complex arguments that build on the ideas of published authors as well as your own analysis and thinking.

-7. Use peer feedback and teacher feedback to revise your thinking and communication
+7. Use peer and teacher feedback to revise your thinking and communication.

-8. Recognize audience and rhetorical situation as significant factors in communication
+8. Recognise audience and rhetorical situation as significant factors in communication.

 Course Content

-For this course, you will be asked to pick and explore a topic for your own research.
+For this course, you will be asked to explore a topic for your own research.
 Your choices are:

 Course Information